thaocad/PRS-on-SPARK/README.md

                         used from the GWAS.
 Specifying the p-values simply by input one after another. default is [0.5, 0.2, 0.1, 0.05, 0.01, 0.001, 0.0001]

-  --GWAS_delim GWAS_DELIM
+  --GWAS_no_header      Adding this parameter signals that there is no headers
-                        Delimtier of the GWAS file, default is tab-delimiter --GWAS_no_header      Adding this parameter signals that there is no headers for the GWAS.
+                        for the GWAS.
 The default is to assume that GWAS has column names